Volkswagen Microbus is ready to be back, with a battery and self-driving tech

-Volkswagen Microbus is ready to be back, with a battery and self-driving tech2 min read .
+Volkswagen Microbus is ready to be back, with a battery and self-driving tech1 min read .
 Updated: 09 Jan 2022, 11:13 AM IST

 The electric Volkswagen Microbus will be available in three different variants.